jacobmmorgan/School-Notes/Journalism/Journalism Day 12.md

 - Journalists cannot accept favors, money or gifts from sources
 - A reporter may be given a press pass to attend an event
 - Be ethical and transparent

+## Alliteration
+- The occurence of the same ktete